 Recommended read: Dropbox Cloud Storage Service Review

 Lastly, we should mention Amazon Cloud Drive.
-If you already have an Amazon account, the Cloud Drive allows you to easily store all the media files you’ve purchased via Amazon.
+If you already have an Amazon account, Cloud Drive allows you to easily store all the media files you’ve purchased via Amazon.
 The downside is that you can’t really do anything with this service if you don’t have an Amazon account.

 Recommended read: Amazon Cloud Drive Review